-The compensation of executives is based upon, among other things, the responsibility, skills and experience required to carry out the functions of each position held by each executive officer and varies with the amount of time spent by each executive officer in carrying out his or her functions on behalf of the Company.
+The Company is dependent on individuals with specialized skills and knowledge related to the exploration for, and development of, mineral prospects, corporate finance and management.
+Therefore, the Company seeks to attract, retain and motivate highly skilled and experienced executive officers by providing competitive compensation.
+The compensation of NEOs is based upon, among other things, the responsibility, skills and experience required to carry out the functions of each position held by each NEO and varies with the amount of time spent by each NEO in carrying out his functions on behalf of the Company.